 Due to the Coronavirus, California Sees Speeding Double Impact Auto Insurance

 With California’s strict stay-at-home order due to COVID-19, Los Angeles’ freeways have become largely deserted.
 Being stuck bumper-to-bumper for hours on end on the 405 has become an almost distant memory.
 Our new reality on the road, however, has become quite concerning.

-According to the LA Times, the California Highway Patrol has seen an alarming 87% increase in citations for speeding in excess of 100 mph.
-During the month after the start of the stay-at-home-order in March, the CHP issued 2,493 tickets throughout California for speeding over 100 mph — almost doubling the amount of the same offense seen during the same period last year.
+According to the LA Times, the California Highway Patrol (CHP) has seen an 87 percent increase in citations for driver’s who are speeding more than 100 mph.
+During this month, the CHP issued 2,493 tickets, which is nearly double the amount of offense that was seen during the same period last year.

-With traffic volume down about 35% from the same period last year, the California Department of Transportation has expedited improvement projects on the roads, putting construction workers at risk.
+With traffic volume down about 35 percent from the same period last year, the California Department of Transportation has expedited improvement projects on the roads, putting construction workers at risk.

-ABC7 quoted another California Highway Patrol Officer on the current state of LA highways: “The good news is there’s less traffic, but what that comes more speeders, erratic drivers.”
+ABC7 quoted another California Highway Patrol Officer on the current state of LA highways: “The good news is there’s less traffic, but what that comes for is more speeders, erratic drivers.”

 Though the amount of calls the CHP received before the coronavirus outbreak have dropped compared to the number of fender-benders that occurred during normal gridlock previously, the severity of accidents has gone up.